Severe Weather Safety

-If your natural gas meter was turned off or your service was interrupted during the storm, call customer service at 800-700-2443 Monday through Friday from 7 a.m. to 7 p.m.
+- If your natural gas meter was turned off or your service was interrupted during severe weather, call customer service at 800-700-2443 Monday through Friday from 7 a.m. to 7 p.m.
 CT to have your service restored.

-Safety Note: Once your meter is turned off, only an Texas Gas Service technician may perform this task.
+- Once your meter is turned off, only a Texas Gas Service technician may perform this task.
 DO NOT attempt to restore your own service.
-Before service can be restored, our technicians must check all visible and accessible natural gas appliances.
+Before service can be restored, our technicians must check visible and accessible natural gas appliances.